 The best commander to represent this theme is Teysa Karlov.
 She doubles your death-triggers, which is great in this type of deck.
 She also gives all tokens vigilance and lifelink, which is a good bonus.

 With that out of the way, let’s get into the main list.

 This theme is really fun to build around.
 As the theme name suggests, these types of decks revolve around the graveyard interactions.
 This can mean using self-milling strategies to fill your graveyard and utilize it in some way or another.
 This strategy can be both sneaky and powerful.

 Although this is the case, it still has some drawbacks, such as your opponents having exile-based removal as well as graveyard-hate cards.
 For this reason, this theme is not that powerful.

 Examples of generals that fit with this theme are:

 The best one without a doubt is Sidisi, Brood Tyrant.
-This card has the benefit that it allows you to access three of the most powerful colors in Commander (blue, black and green).
-With these them you get access to the three most powerful effects in this format:
+This card has the benefit that it allows you to access three of the most powerful colors in Commander (blue, black, and green).
+With them, you get access to the three most powerful effects in this format:

 - card draw with blue

 - removal with black